 Updated to the latest Windows 10 version

-Microsoft regularly releases security updates with latest bug fixes include driver update.
+Microsoft regularly releases security updates with the latest bug fixes include driver update.
 May the latest windows update have the bug fix for this windows 10 frequent restart issue.
 Or the latest driver update fixes the problem for you.

 - Press Windows + I keyboard shortcut to open the settings app,

-- Hit the check for updates button, let the windows updates download from Microsoft server (if available)
+- Hit the check for updates button, let the windows updates download from the Microsoft server (if available)

 - Restart windows to apply the changes and check if this helps.

 Sleep mode is a very useful feature that preserves the energy of the laptop or computer that has been sitting idle for some time.
 But, with Windows 10, this feature becomes a problem.
 Some user has experienced automatic shut down instead of sleep mode activation.
 Hence, it is recommended to switch off sleep mode to prevent forced shutdowns.